Enable data access configuration

 2. On your storage account, add a role assignment for the application registered at the previous step to give it access to the storage account.

-3. Create an Azure Key Vault-backed secret scope or a Databricks-scoped secret scope, and record the value of the scope name property:
+3. Create an Azure Key Vault-backed or Databricks-scoped secret scope, see Manage secret scopes, and record the value of the scope name property:

 • Scope name: The name of the created secret scope.

-4. If using Azure Key Vault, go to the Secrets section and See Create a secret in an Azure Key Vault-backed scope.
-Then, use the "client secret" you obtained in Step 1 to populate the "value" field of this secret.
-Keep a record of the secret name that you just chose.
+4. If using Azure Key Vault, create a secret in Azure Key Vault, using the Client secret in the Value field.
+For an example, see Step 4: Add the client secret to Azure Key Vault.
+Keep a record of the secret name that you chose.

 • Secret name: The name of the created Azure Key Vault secret.